Yoshi's Story: Game Boy Advance tech demo

 When Nintendo unveiled the Game Boy Advance to U.S. game developers on April 10, 2000, one of the available demonstrations was a tech demo derived from Yoshi's Story.
 It was specifically developed to show off the Game Boy Advance's graphical capacity, featuring an opening demo and a single looping course.
 The opening displayed a pre-rendered rotating island, resembling the shape of a Yoshi, taking advantage of the system's affine rotate-and-zoom feature (akin to the Super Nintendo's Mode 7) to render a seascape in perspective.
 The demo's level design was based on the colorful cardboard theme of Yoshi's Story.
 However, the gameplay differed significantly from the original game.
 For instance, Yoshi was unable to use his tongue; nor could he throw eggs, in spite of being able to obtain them.
-Screenshots from the demo show the presence of giant Shy Guys, that were primarily designed to demonstrate system's advancement from the Game Boy Color's 10-pixel sprite limit.
+Screenshots from the demo show the presence of giant Shy Guys, that were primarily designed to demonstrate system's advancement from the Game Boy Color's 10 sprites per line limit.
 In spite of the fact that Nintendo had published a promotional image of a Game Boy Advance with the tech demo running on it, it was never released as a completed game.
 The tech demo has been salvaged and showcased its functionality as a game.

+Re-releases

+Yoshi's Story was re-released on the Wii's Virtual Console service in October 2007, and for the Wii U's Virtual Console in early 2016.
+It was also re-released on the Nintendo Classics service in October 2021.